thousandbrainsproject/tbp.monty/docs/contributing/style-guide/code-style-guide.md

 If we want our code to change rapidly, to try out different ideas, and to configure existing code with these variants, using modular components for functionality reuse instead of inheritance allows for changes to remain small in scope without affecting unrelated functionality up and down the inheritance chain.

-### Bare functions or static methods SHOULD be used to share a functionality implementation that does not access instance state
+### Bare Functions or Static Methods SHOULD Be Used to Share a Functionality Implementation That Does Not Access Instance State

 _Why_: Do not require state that you don’t access.
 Functions without state are vastly easier to reuse, refactor, reason about, and test.